meshtastic/firmware/docs/software/nrf52-TODO.md

 - make ble endpoints not require "start config", just have them start in config mode
 - measure power management and confirm battery life
 - use new PMU to provide battery voltage/% full to app (both bluetooth and screen)
-- do initial power measurements
+- do initial power measurements, measure effects of more preamble bits
+- fix activelyReceiving for sx1262

 ## Items to be 'feature complete'

 - change packet numbers to be 32 bits
 - check datasheet about sx1262 temperature compensation
 - stop polling for GPS characters, instead stay blocked on read in a thread
-- use SX126x::startReceiveDutyCycleAuto to save power by sleeping and briefly waking to check for preamble bits.
-Change xmit rules to have more preamble bits.
 - turn back on in-radio destaddr checking for RF95
 - figure out what the correct current limit should be for the sx1262, currently we just use the default 100
 - put sx1262 in sleepmode when processor gets shutdown (or rebooted), ideally even for critical faults (to keep power draw low). repurpose deepsleep state for this.